 - Your comfort level.
 Does giving a gratuity make you feel uncomfortable?
 If so, don’t do it.
 If you want to show your appreciation and a session gratuity isn’t your thing, you can always buy something from the staffer’s Amazon wishlist, or send them an Amazon gift card, or get them that really cool thing they mentioned they would never buy for themselves.

 - You didn’t fully answer the question.
 I still need guidance on how much of a gratuity that I should give.
-All right.
-You got us.
+True!
 Precise guidance is where it gets tricky because the three factors (directly above) make exact guidance impossible.
 Here’s our wild stab at it with the caveat of *if* you are comfortable giving a gratuity and *if* giving a gratuity is in your budget:

 - Good Session – 10% gratuity (5% to 15% range depending on your budget)